fmxsh/f3c/f3c-spec.md

 ## Inline identifier

-Context:
-Identity: A sequence of characters
-Properties: Can be implicit or explicit.
+An _inline identifier_ can be implicit or explicit.
-Constraints:
-Constitution:
-Emergence:
-Function:
-Interpretation:

-Represented by _<inline identifier>_ is a sequence of characters on a single line, with the purpose of identifying something.
+Represented by _<inline identifier>_ is a sequence of conceptual units on a single line, with the purpose of identifying something.

-Context:
-Identity:
-Properties:
-Constraints:
-COnstitution:
-Emergence:
-Function:
-Interpretation:

 ## Inline literal